Shoreline Health at the Cottage

 ✔️Protection of property value.

 Additionally, you can attract butterflies and other pollinators while supporting native plant populations in the maintenance of and attention to your shoreline.
+Check out our blog post Importance of Naturalizing a Property to further explore the benefits of native plants on your property.

 *Bonus: When using plants around your shoreline that have a height over 2 feet tall, you are actually planting natural geese deterrents.
 Less geese = less E.coli from their feces = a healthier lake and a happier you.
 Yipee!